dbsalinas89/ama-tabulation-system/README.md

 # JGV Tabulation System
-A LAN-based Tabulation System for AMA Computer College built using Visual Basic.Net
+A LAN-based Tabulation System built using Visual Basic.Net

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.